You Earned a Ticket!

 What is the maintenance factor?

 The Prop.
 98 guarantee is particularly important — and challenging — when the budget is tight.
 California's constitution requires a balanced budget.
 During the Great Recession, to balance the budget the legislature diverted funds that were guaranteed to education under Prop.
 98, creating a massive internal IOU.
-By 2011, the cumulative shortfall (or maintenance factor) between the real budget for education and the unachieved Prop 98 guarantee exceeded $12 billion — about $2,000 per student in a year when education spending per student was about $11,000.
+By 2011, the cumulative shortfall (known as a maintenance factor) between the real budget for education and the unachieved Prop 98 guarantee exceeded $12 billion — about $2,000 per student in a year when education spending per student was about $11,000.
+It was paid back over years, but in the lean budget of 2024-25 the state drew down its reserves to fund education and still had to create a maintenance factor.

-The shortfall helped convince voters to temporarily raise taxes.
+The shortfall in 2011 left an important legacy — it helped convince voters to temporarily raise taxes.
 Governor Jerry Brown turned to voters by putting Prop.
 30 on the ballot.
 This measure, passed in 2012, asked for a temporary increase of about $6 billion in income and sales taxes to supplement the state's general fund.
 In 2018, voters extended an income tax on high earners through 2030.

-Education funding in California shriveled during the Great Recession.
+Education funding in California shriveled as a lasting result of the Great Recession (December 2007 to June 2009).
 It took seven years for funding per student to return to pre-recession levels, adjusted for inflation.
-Education funding grew significantly thereafter, but only by the minimum required by Prop 98.
+Education funding grew significantly thereafter, but generally only by the minimum required by Prop 98.
 As many observers have pointed out, the Prop98 guarantee can serve as a floor, but also as a ceiling.

-In 2022, strong growth in the state economy and the stock market lifted California tax receipts to unprecedented levels.
+In 2021-22, strong growth in the state economy and the stock market lifted California tax receipts to unprecedented levels.
 Proposition 98 ensured that school budgets increased, too, but state leaders broke precedent by going further.
 The state education budget for 2022-23 exceeded the Prop.
 98 minimum by about $9 billion.
+The following years were not as bright, reflecting the zigzag path of the stock market and a bout of inflation, but Proposition 98 protected K-14 funding even in the disastrous budget of 2024-25.

 Quiz